-This chapter carries students from the Columbian Encounter to the first conflicts between native peoples and newcomers in the Chesapeake and New England.
+This chapter will carry you from the Columbian Encounter to the first conflicts between native peoples and newcomers in the Chesapeake and New England.
 We explore what Europeans wanted to achieve in America, how native peoples conceived of the newcomers, and how they worked to incorporate them into their accustomed ways of being.
 We look at the consequences for native peoples that came with their interactions with the first permanent European settlements.

 To Read More

-On Columbus, his claims, and the violence of his voyage, see Andres Resendez, The Other Slavery: The Uncovered Story of Indian Enslavement in America (New York: Houghton-Mifflin, 2016), Patricia Seed, Ceremonies of Possession in Europe’s Conquest of the New World, (Cambridge: Cambridge University Press, 1995) and Anthony Pagden, Lords of All the World: Ideologies of Empire in Spain, Britain, and France, 1500-1800, (New Haven: Yale University Press, 1998).
+On Columbus, his claims, and the violence of his voyage, see Andres Resendez, The Other Slavery: The Uncovered Story of Indian Enslavement in America.
+(New York: Houghton-Mifflin, 2016), Patricia Seed, Ceremonies of Possession in Europe’s Conquest of the New World, (Cambridge: Cambridge University Press, 1995).
 On the violence of the Spanish conquest, and its relationship to the epidemic diseases that took an enormous toll in Indian lives, see the works listed for Chapter One, above, but also the following works on disease: Alfred Crosby, “Virgin Soil Epidemics as a Factor in Aboriginal Depopulation In America,” William and Mary Quarterly, 30 (1976), 176-207; David S. Jones, “Virgin Soils Revisited.”
 William and Mary Quarterly, 60 (October 2003), 703-742 and Noble David Cook, Born to Die: Disease and New World Conquest, (Cambridge: Cambridge University Press, 2005).

 Information on Columbus’s voyages and his relations with the native peoples of the Caribbean can be found in many locations.
 The Library of Congress ran a wonderful exhibition a few years back entitled “Exploring the Early Americas.”
 The Hakluyt Society’s edition of Columbus’s writings and other documents related to his voyages to the Americas is available online as well.
-On how his letters circulated in Europe, check out this website, hosted by Harvard Library.
+On how his letters circulated in Europe, check out this website, hosted by the Osher Map Library at the University of Southern Maine.
 A translation of the Requerimiento is online, thanks to the National Humanities Center.

 Project Gutenberg has made available an online, full-text version of Las Casas’s Devastation of the Indies.
 You can read it here.
-Theodor DeBry’s engravings, based upon Las Casas’s work, can be viewed here and here.
+Theodor DeBry’s engravings, based upon Las Casas’s work, can be viewed here.
 Students will want to keep in mind that DeBry composed his work with a Protestant audience in mind, and this imperative colored his presentation.
 For a cinematic depiction of the Spanish Conquest, the movie La Otra Conquista (1998) is worth a look.
-Please, avoid at all costs Mel Gibson’s twisted Apocalypto (2006).

 Information on Acoma Pueblo is available at the Sky City Cultural Center, the community’s museum, and here, at the Acoma Pueblo community webpage.
 A large number of historic images of Acoma can be found by searching the online collections of the National Anthropological Archives at the Smithsonian Institution.
 Some material on Coronado can be found at the Mariners’ Museum and here and here, at the PBS website exploring new perspectives in the history of the American West.
 For the De Soto expedition, the North Carolina Digital History project is a valuable resource.
 Information on De Soto’s route through the south can be found here.
-For Cabrillo, see the brief blurb on the Mariners’ Museum webpage and for Verrazzano see the document made available by the National Humanities Center.
+For Cabrillo, see this brief overview from the San Diego History Center.
+For Verrazzano see the document made available by the National Humanities Center.
 The Canadian Encyclopedia has information on Cartier’s voyages, including Cartier’s depiction of Hochelaga, as does the Upper Canada History website.

 John Smith’s map of Virginia is an incredible source, making clear to observers the extent to which early America was a world of towns and villages.
 A copy is available here, at the Virtual Jamestown site.
 The Records of the Virginia Company of London are available online in a number of locations.
-You can read them here or here.
+You can read them here.
 In this four-volume text, you will find the principal documents of the Virginia Company years, including a wealth of information on relations with the Powhatans.
 Lyon Gardiner Tyler’s Narratives of Early Virginia is also available online.
 John Rolfe’s letter about marrying Pocahontas is available here.
 Alexander Whitaker’s sermon, Good Newes from Virginia, in which the conversion of the Indians is discussed, can be found here.
-This year was the 4ooth anniversary of the death of Pocahontas.
-A useful reflection on that event by the historian Gregory Smithers is available here.

 For the origins of the Pequot War, see Bradford’s History of Plymouth Plantation.
 An old edition of John Winthrop’s Journal is available here.
 Good material on the Pequot War is available here.
 Marge Bruchac’s “On the Wampum Trail” contains a wealth of information about these shell beads.
 The John Carter Brown Library has placed online a collection of printed texts including indigenous languages.
 All the texts were published before the nineteenth century.
 Some of the books included contain nothing more than a one-page vocabulary list.
 Others are much more comprehensive in their coverage.
 A valuable source both for students and scholars.